Kuyasha/syncwave/README.md

 - Real-Time Messaging :
 Messages are synced instantly across devices using Firestore’s real-time database.
 For instant update across users I have used Firestore's onSnapshot.
 Also messages are fetched in reverse order so that the newest messages appear at the bottom.
+For unseen messages, the profile image of sender is bordered and the last unseen message is highlighted.

 - User Status and Presence :